 Many chapters set up quiet, well-lit study zones in the house and may stock them with school supplies and snacks.
 Some designate a “study table” at a campus library or other locations on campus.
 In many chapters, sisters are encouraged to complete study hours and these locations offer the perfect spot for sisters to study together.

 In addition to being able to study together, these study hours offer a chance for members to help one another and to always have someone to talk to during a well-earned study break.

-Other chapters have events to make studying fun and celebrate academic success.
+Other chapters schedule events to make studying fun and celebrate academic success.
 Chapters might host events where sisters meet, order pizzas and hit the books.
-They may even hold study date nights with fraternities or other organizations on campus.
+They may even hold study nights with fraternities, other sororities or organizations on campus.

 Recognizing Academic Achievement